MaxLap/activerecord_where_assoc/README.md

 Run `bin/console` for an interactive prompt that will allow you to experiment in the same environment as the tests.

-Run `bin/fixcop` to fix a lot of common styling mistake of your code, make sure to do this before commiting and submitting.
+Run `bin/fixcop` to fix a lot of common styling mistake of your code and then display the remaining rubocop rules you break.
+Make sure to do this before committing and submitting PRs.

-Run `rubocop` to see all the other rules that you break.
 Use common sense, sometimes it's okay to break a rule, add a [rubocop:disable comment](http://rubocop.readthedocs.io/en/latest/configuration/#disabling-cops-within-source-code) in that situation.

 Run `bin/testall` to test all supported rails/ruby versions:
 * It will tell you about missing ruby versions, which you can install if you want to test for them